artineering-io/flair-docs/_includes/effects/toon-lines.md

 {: .info}

 #### Line Color
-Defines a custom global color for the lines.
+Global color for the lines.
 The amount of line coloration can be adjusted with the _Line Coloration_ attribute below.

 <figure>
 	<video autoplay loop muted playsinline>